 Silver, meanwhile, is more sensitive to weaker growth expectations since it is an industrial metal.

-Although a plethora of GDP forecasts remain intact—the Federal Reserve Bank of Atlanta estimates 2.7 percent growth in the first quarter—the longer the war drags on, the worse it could be for the broader economy.
+Although a plethora of gross domestic product forecasts remain intact—the Federal Reserve Bank of Atlanta estimates 2.7 percent growth in the first quarter—the longer the war drags on, the worse it could be for the broader economy.

 Powell dismissed the fears, noting that the term was coined 50 years ago to describe the climate.

-“I would reserve the term stagflation for a much more serious set of circumstances.”
+“I would reserve the term stagflation for a much more serious set of circumstances,” he said.

-In other metal markets, copper futures fell nearly 3 percent to $5.44 per pound.
-Platinum and palladium each declined 6 percent to $1,917 and $1,438 per ounce, respectively.
+In other metal markets, copper futures fell by nearly 3 percent to $5.44 per pound.
+Platinum and palladium each declined by 6 percent, to $1,917 and $1,438 per ounce, respectively.